Acceptance is kind of a psychological buzz word.

 Acceptance isn’t the opposite of resistance and fighting against What Is.
 Understanding is the opposite.
 When we see the truth, acceptance is quite natural.

-My friend Kelli Walker and I talked about acceptance on her awesome podcast, Not Another Anxiety Show this week.
+My friend Kelli Walker and I talked about acceptance on her awesome podcast, Not Another Anxiety Show a while back.
 We both talk to so many people trying so hard to accept their feelings (ironic, huh?) because they’ve been told that acceptance is the way out.